 Don't have the cash for couture?
-We've got the best budget and cheap wedding dresses available now as Brides fashion stylist, Lucinda Turner, gives the lowdown on the sites and shops serving up seriously savvy style with seriously affordable price tags.
+We've got the best budget and cheap wedding dresses available now.
+Brides gives you the lowdown on the websites and shops serving up savvy style with seriously affordable price tags.
 Get ready for some high street stylish wedding dresses.

 Where do you start looking for a wedding dress if your budget won't quite stretch to a couture creation?
-Well, luckily for all brides-to-be out there, the great British high street has come up trumps this season with swoon-worthy cheap wedding dresses galore - without the hefty price tags!
-With the likes of even Topshop launching a bridal range, everyone is after a slice of bridal action.
-And with dresses that give designers a run for their money (and come back with change to boot!) we can't get enough of them.
+Well, luckily for all brides-to-be out there, the great British high street has come up trumps this season with swoon-worthy cheap wedding dresses galore - without the hefty cost!
+Even Topshop has a bridal range, and everyone is after a slice of the action.
+With dresses that give designers a run for their money (and you'll come back with change, to boot!) we can't get enough of them.